Halyconer/Welcome-to-my-Portfolio/DEPLOYMENT.md

 ### 1. On Your Development Machine

 ✅ **Already Done:**
-- Updated HTML to use path-based routing
+- Updated HTML to use static ngrok URL: `https://valid-goblin-full.ngrok-free.app`
-- Created nginx configuration
+- Created nginx configuration for path-based routing
-- Created setup script
+- Created setup script for automated deployment

 ### 2. On Your Raspberry Pi